CloudLabsAI-Azure/Cloud-Native-Application-Protection-Platform-CNAPP/module-2-defender-for-containers.md

    ![Docker Version in Powershell](images/docker-version.png)

-### Exercise 2: Download vulnerable image from Docker Hub into the Container Registry
+## Task 2: Download vulnerable image from Docker Hub into the Container Registry

 Now you will use Docker to download a vulnerable image from it and push it into our existing Azure Container registry.